ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

     +------------------------------+----------------------------------------------------------------------------------------+

-.. rubric:: Stage C – Assignment of arguments to registers and stack
+.. rubric:: Stage C – Assignment of arguments to registers and memory

 .. class:: aapcs64-morello-parameter-passing